Culture-to-Culture Image Translation and User Evaluation: Results

-Table \ref{Table5} reports the scores of each environment ($Gcult$ and $Pcult$) in the fourth section of the questionnaire, averaged over N respondents.
 To search for evidence supporting Hypothesis 4, we asked Q1 (`Which image looks more realistic?').
-Specifically, we showed each respondent eight $Gcult$ vs. $Pcult$ comparisons and assigned a score of $1$ to the winner of each comparison.
+Specifically, we showed each respondent 8 $Gcult$ vs. $Pcult$ comparisons and assigned a score of $1$ to the winner of each comparison.
 After averaging the scores given by each respondent in the eight comparisons and then averaging over N respondents, the sum of the $Gcult$ and $Pcult$ columns is 1.

 Analyses were performed using a one-sample T-test: we checked if the average number of times that $Gcult$ environments were selected $\mu_{Gcult} > 0.5$ with $\alpha=0.05$.

 It can be observed that: \begin{itemize} \item $Gcult$ environments were selected, on average, more than half of the time; \item the average $Gcult$ score tends to increase when performing a stratified analysis for age; the maximum value corresponded to respondents whose age $< 30$. \end{itemize}